open-telemetry/opentelemetry-specification/specification/metrics/api.md

 `Counter` is the most common synchronous instrument.
 This instrument supports an `Add(increment)` function for reporting a sum, and is restricted to non-negative increments.
-The default aggregation is `Sum`, as for any additive instrument.
+The default aggregation is `Sum`, as for any adding instrument.

 Example uses for `Counter`: